Friday, November 18, 2011

 One of these logos is for a headphone company, the other a blog for moms.
 A little tricky to decide which is which when they are next to each other; imagine trying to do so if they weren’t side by side.

-It is like this for thousands of brands across the world, they build a huge brand that can be fit into one single image.
-It makes advertising much more compact, we do not need McDonald’s mission statement stamped on any of their ads, or the side of their building, we just need to see those golden arches and we all know exactly what is being offered.
+It is like this for thousands of brands across the world; they build a huge brand that can be fit into one single image.
+It makes advertising much more compact.
+We do not need McDonald’s mission statement stamped on any of their ads, or the side of their building; we just need to see those golden arches, and we all know exactly what is being offered.

-0 comments:
+No comments:

 Post a Comment